AnthonySMyers/Interpreter2/README.md

 Features
-This program takes A6 language code in .txt files and outputs a PST for that program.
+This program takes A6 language code in .txt files and executes the code contained in the input file.

 Bugs
 There is only one bug in the program.
 If the .txt file does not have the proper spacing between token values,